shaminchokshi/less-tokens/README.md

 ### What never gets removed

-Two categories of words are hard-coded as protected, even at the most aggressive setting.
+Two categories of words are hard-coded as protected, even at the most aggressive setting, because dropping them would silently corrupt the instruction your code is sending.

 First, negations.
 Words like `not`, `no`, `never`, `nothing`, `nor`, `nobody`, and `cannot`.
-Dropping these flips the meaning of a sentence, which would be catastrophic.
+Dropping these flips the meaning of a sentence, which would be catastrophic in a production prompt.
 "Do not run this code" becoming "Do run this code" is not a tradeoff anyone wants.

 Second, question words. `What`, `why`, `how`, `when`, `where`, `which`.
 These carry the intent of a query.